Skip to content

 Fibroids

-Fibroids are benign but abnormal tissue growths that can contribute to infertility by causing the inside of the uterus to be misshapen, impeding healthy implantation.
+Amongst infertility causes, fibroids are benign but abnormal tissue growths that can contribute to infertility by causing the inside of the uterus to be misshapen, impeding healthy implantation.
 Read more…

 PCOS (Polycystic Ovarian Syndrome)